JGDR20/Dated-and-extension-file-sort/README.md

 Dated_and_extension_file_sort.ps1

+1. Default values are set in the $defaultVals hashtable in the script
+  *	Change the source and destination values to something appropriate!
-1. Ask for $daysOldest, the farthest (in whole days) you want to go back in time e.g. 5
+2. Ask for $daysOldest, the farthest (in whole days) you want to go back in time e.g. 5
-2. Ask for $daysNewest, the closest (in whole days) you want to go back in time e.g. 2
+3. Ask for $daysNewest, the closest (in whole days) you want to go back in time e.g. 2
-3. Ask for $description, the custom description to tack onto the end of the dated folders e.g. 'A Summer's Day' would give 2001-03-24 - A Summer's Day as the dated folder
+4. Ask for $description, the custom description to tack onto the end of the dated folders e.g. 'A Summer's Day' would give 2001-03-24 - A Summer's Day as the dated folder
-4. Check that each file in the $Source directory has an allowed file extension (you can leave this blank to include all files (\*) by default) and was created within the date range specified
+5. Check that each file in the $Source directory has an allowed file extension (you can leave this blank to include all files (\*) by default) and was created within the date range specified
-5. Work out the new folder structures and create them if they don't exist
+6. Work out the new folder structures and create them if they don't exist
-6. Check if the files has already been added to the destination
+7. Check if the files has already been added to the destination
-7. Copy the files
+8. Copy the files

-# NOTE: Add source and destination paths into the accompanying .\config.xml file!
+# NOTE: Replace the source and destination paths in the $defaultVals hashtable!